TDSOJohn/Engine/README.md

 ```

 ## Examples
-The examples/ folder contains a few examples, each with its cmake file.
-The library has to be built separately with the above mentioned method, as the cmake file needs libengine.a in the build/ folder to compile the example.
+The examples/ folder contains a few examples, each with its own cmake file.
+The library has to be built separately with the above mentioned method, as the example cmake files needs libengine.a in the build/ folder to compile the example.